JavierDega/pip/README.md

 First, you need to instance a Solver, passing the timestep frequency (Smaller numbers will result in physics engine using more resources, physics looking more 'Continuous' or smoother), an allocator (a DefaultAllocator if none is provided), and defining the playspace of the engine as an AABB; Objects outside this space won't process collision, but they won't be deleted by the engine, they will remain in memory unless deleted.

-All client communication can be done through the Solver, to make things.
+All client communication can be done through the Solver, to make things simple.
 You can instance bodies through the Solver's interface for every shape, providing a handle reference and the body's properties.
 You will also receive an int for error code checking.
 This handle pattern is there to replace using pointers that may go invalid.
 It is an index into a list and its generational index to check the object on that list is the same as the one you had.
 For the properties, its worth checking in Rigidbody.h for safe ranges on things like m_e (coefficient of restitution), kinetic friction, etc.

 From there on, just call Solver::Step() on your update loop passing delta time as an argument.
 The solver will step as many times as its timestep indicates, and store leftover delta time in its accumulator to keep things balanced.
 If delta time between frames grows too much (Say the physics takes too long or else), the Solver will process up to 0.2f seconds in each Step() call, to avoid a spiral of death.
 You will notice that the physics processing will appear to run in slow motion, and look choppy (As multiple physics frames are stepped through before rendering).